4 Hypothesis testing

 4.2.6 P-value

 We have learned that a test is statistically significant if the test statistic is in the rejection region.
 Statistical software, however, usually does not report the rejection region for the sample statistic.
-Instead, it reports the p-value of the test, which is sometimes referred to as significance or Sig. in SPSS.
+Instead, it reports the p-value of the test, which is also referred to as significance or Sig. in SPSS.

-In the previous section we considered a sample with 4 yellow candies.
+The p-value is based on the sampling distribution that was created during the test set-up.
+This sampling distribution gives the probability of randomly drawing a sample with different sample statistics from a population in which the null hypothesis is correct.
+Imagine we sampled a candy bag with 4 yellow candies.
 The p-value gives the probability of randomly drawing a sample that is as extreme or more extreme than our current sample assuming that the null hypothesis is true.
 “As extreme or more extreme” here means as far or further removed from the value specified by the null hypothesis.
-Concretely, in our case that means the probability of drawing a sample with 4 or fewer yellow candies.
-The p-value considers the probability of such a sample, but also ads the probability of getting a sample with less yellow candies.
-This is what is meant with “at least as extreme”. this is not really intuitive, but it refers to the less likely test statistics, iIn our case 0, 1, 2 and 3, are even less probable than 4 yellow candies.
+Concretely, in our case the null hypothesis predicted a population parameter of .5 (5/10 candies are yellow).
+That means the p-value indicates the probability of drawing a sample with 4 or fewer yellow candies.
 The assumption that the null hypothesis is true indicates that we need to look at the probabilities from the sampling distribution that is created based on the null distribution hypothesis.
 Looking at Table 4.1, we see that the probability of drawing a random sample with 0, 1, 2, 3 or 4 yellow candies under the null distribution is 0.001 + 0.010 + 0.044 + 0.117 + 0.205 = 0.377 according to the sampling distribution belonging to the null hypothesis.
-This 0.377 is the p-value.
-The conditional (conditional on H0 being true) probability of getting a sample that is as or less likely than the test statistic that we have of our current sample.
+This 0.377 is the p-value associated with our test statistic (4 yellow candies).
+In other words, the conditional probability (conditional on H0 being true) of randomly drawing a sample in which the test statistic is as far or further removed from H0 is .377.

 Rejecting the null hypothesis does not mean that this hypothesis is false or that the alternative hypothesis is true.
 Please, never forget this.